samuelkn/samuelkn.github.io/projects/index.md

+---
+layout: page
-# Projects
+title: Projects
+---

-Here, I will share some code and tipps and tricks
+Here, I will share some code and tips and tricks

 ## Covariances in R